 She wants her life to be like it could have been.
-Like it would have been if she'd only done things differently.
-She knows now what she didn't know then, but that doesn't help.
-It's too late to change the past.
-It's over and she missed her chance.
-She blames herself.
-She sees no future and continues dreaming those long, lost, shattered dreams.
+Like it would have been, if she'd only done things differently.
+It's too late to change the past, but still she spends her time enshrined in her long, lost, Shattered Dreams

 "Time stands still, yet everything turns to dust"